apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Time Unit of Measure

-All CAS settings that deal with time units should support the duration syntax for full clarity on unit of measure:
+All CAS settings that deal with time units, unless noted otherwise, should support the duration syntax for full clarity on unit of measure:

 ```bash
 "PT20S"     -- parses as "20 seconds"